City Folk v. Country Folk: Oregon

 - Magazines that hold more than 15 rounds for pistols/handguns

 In addition to these bans, HB 5522 would also require owners of already purchased semi-automatic, centerfire, magazine-fed rifles to register them in a statewide registry.
 It also bans anyone under the age of 21 from obtaining a Firearm Owners Identification (FOID) card.
+Obtaining an FOID card is also the first step in obtaining your Illinois concealed carry permit.

 HB 5522 would also require owners of already purchased semi-automatic, centerfire, magazine-fed rifles to register them in a statewide registry.